Tuesday, November 23, the observatory is CLOSED due to poor sky conditions.

 Access to the observatory is obtained by using the southwest stairwell in the Science Building and going to the fourth floor, room D402.
 Visitors are best advised to go to the third floor and follow the signs to the observatory by accessing the southwest stairwell.
 IF THE SKIES ARE CLEAR, on Monday, Tuesday, and Wednesday nights, from 8:30 p.m. until 10:00 p.m. the Arthur J. Pejsa Observatory is open and is staffed by knowledgeable astronomy students and staff who will find and describe various interesting objects that can be seen in the current night-time sky.
 The staff will then allow visitors to observe them through the telescope.

 NOTE: IF SKIES ARE CLOUDY THE OBSERVATORY WILL BE CLOSED.
 ALSO, IF THE TEMPERATURE DROPS BELOW ~10 DEGREES WE WILL ALSO DECIDE TO CLOSE DUE TO TECHNICAL CONSTRAINTS RELATED TO COMPUTER SCREENS, POOR COOMUNICATION BETWEEN COMPUTERS, TELESCOPE, AND DOME.

-The observatory can be contacted to determine if we are open and have clear skies from any touch-tone phone by calling (715) 346-2208 and selecting the observatory option (number 3) from the automated attendant.
-On Monday - Wednesday evenings we update our message about 7:30 p.m. to give visitors our best estimate of the probability of clear skies and if the observatory will be open.
+The observatory can be contacted to determine if we are open and have clear skies from any touch-tone phone by calling (715) 346-2208 and selecting the observatory option (number 5) from the automated attendant.
+On Monday through Wednesday evenings we update our message at about 8:00 p.m. to give visitors our best estimate of the probability of clear skies and if the observatory will be open.